cyanogen-update-tracker/cyanogen-update-tracker-app/README.md

 Cyanogen Update Tracker app for Android devices

 This is the end-user application for Cyanogen Update Tracker.
+This open source version does not contain ads, and you are free to work on it.

+##Contributing
+If you'd like to contribute to this project, create a pull request with your changes.
+Once they're approved, they will be merged to the appropriate branch.
-This open source version does not contain ads, and serves as a base for great ideas.
-If you have a really great feature and like to have it in the official version on Google Play, please [contact the main developer] (mailto:arjan.vlek.dev@gmail.com)
+If you have a really great feature / improvement and like to have it in the official version of the app, which is released on Google Play, please [contact the main developer] (mailto:arjan.vlek.dev@gmail.com) to get it merged to the private play store repository.

+There are a few rules / limitations for Play Store commits:
+- The code must be tested on a real Cyanogen OS (or Lineage OS, if you add support for that) device
+- The code may not interfere with AdMob and / or Google Cloud Messaging.
+- The code must support non-rooted devices, or offer a manual installation guide for them.
+- Changes to the back-end should be pushed to the back-end repository first, possibly in a new API version directory if it breaks things for older app versions.
+- Changes to the database should also be pushed to the back-end repository, in a new SQL file.
+Database changes may never cause data to get lost.
+All data should always be migrated.

 ##How to develop?